s2-streamstore/bytewax-s2/README.md

 - `S2Source` - used for reading from S2 streams.
 - `S2Sink` - used for appending to S2 streams.
 - `S2Config` - used when initializing `S2Source` and `S2Sink`.
-- `S2SourceRecord` - items read from S2 stream(s) will be of this type.
+- `S2SourceRecord` - items read from S2 streams will be of this type.
-- `S2SinkRecord` - items to be appended to S2 stream(s) must be of this type.
+- `S2SinkRecord` - items to be appended to S2 streams must be of this type.
 - `S2SinkPartitionFn` - used for routing the items to appropriate S2 streams.

 Please refer to the docstrings of the abovementioned types to know more.